NREL/cpd-batch-upload/integration_examples/VASP_calculateBE/README.md

 # Required files
 ### VASP Files
-To use this script, the OSZICAR must be present in each subdirectory.
-Also, if zero-point energy (ZPE) corrections were included in the calculation (ZPE="TRUE" in line 49 of the provided upload_VASP_CPD.py file), an additional file titled "zpe" must be included in the subdirectory, which contains the ZPE value in eV.
+To use this script, the OSZICAR for the converged calculations must be present both the Clean/ subdirectory, as well as in each adsorption site subdirectory.
+In addition, the directory path containing the gas-phase energies should be provided in the Compile_Upload_CPD_VASP.py file (line 10).
+The directory containing the gas-phase energy calculation must have the same name as {RefSpecies} in the adsorbate subdirectory, and should contain the corresponding OSZICAR file.

-### CSV Template
+### CSV file
-To populate the provided template CSV file (DatabaseUpload_BlankTemplate.csv), users should copy the file to the parent directory.
-The path to this CSV file must be specified in line 165 of the providedupload_VASP_CPD.py file.
+The path must be set in Compile_Upload_CPD_VASP.py for writing the .csv file (line 152)

-# Manual Entries
+# Supplementary Files
-In the current version of the upload_VASP_CPD.py script, only the total energy and ZPE from the adsorption calculation are extracted.
-All other entries must be manually entered.
-Also, reference species information will need to be added/changed in the script (lines 60-115) to account for additional reference species and to mark which reference species are associated with each adsorbate.
-If multiple reference species are used for a particular adsorbate, then the information for each reference species has to be provided in the associated if/elif statement.
+To compile the species data for both the adsorbate and reference species, the Species_Dictionary.py file should be placed in the same directory as the Compile_Upload_CPD_VASP.py file.
+If the species studied is not currently within the Species_Dictionary.py file, the user should add this information.

+Within the parent directory (here, Ag100/), three files should be present:
+><span style="color:green">BulkSurfaceProperties, Metadata, and Methods

+These files contain all of the data pertaining to the surface/cluster material, the metadata associated with the calculation, and the methods used to perform the calculation.
+See https://cpd.chemcatbio.org/parameter-guide for more information.

 # Running the script
-To run the upload_VASP_CPD.py script, run a for loop over all subdirectories where the upload_VASP_CPD script is run in each subdirectory.
-An example for a bash shell workflow is provided below.

-        cdir=$PWD #Set path to parent directory
-        for name in */; do #For loop over all subdirectories
-            cd $name #change directory to subdirectory
-            upload_VASP_CPD.py #Run python script
-            cd $cdir #change directory back to parent directory done #end for loop

-Running this for loop will append a row of data for each subdirectory to the blank Database_empty_template.csv file.
+To run the Compile_Upload_CPD_VASP.py script, simply cd into the parent directory (here Ag100/) and run the Compile_Upload_CPD_VASP.py script.
+Running this script will create the .csv file and populate the required entries.
 This populated Database_empty_template.csv file can then be uploaded to the CPD (see **NREL/cpd-batch-upload/cpdupload** folder).

 </div>